 At this point, the State of California provides no specific services to exonerees, and the limited services offered to parolees are not extended to the innocent, whose convictions have been vacated, rather than fully served.
 Depending on the length of incarceration, exonerees need a variety of services.
 They need to locate housing and transportation.
 They often have urgent medical and dental needs.
 They need employment or job training, counseling, and emotional support.

 By law, California exonerees can apply for compensation from the State for the time that they spent wrongfully incarcerated.
 In most cases, this requires an application (entirely separate from the legal case that resulted in a court order vacating the conviction), supported by proof that the person is actually innocent.
 State compensation is limited to $140 per day wrongfully incarcerated (up from $100 per day thanks to NCIP co-sponsored successful California Senate Bill 635, adopted in 2015).
 Compensation is not, however, automatic and historically, a fairly arbitrary administrative procedure resulted in many exonerees being denied compensation, even when the prosecutors in their cases conceded innocence.
 Recent legislative reform, supported by NCIP policy efforts, is intended to prevent such unfair outcomes in the future.

 NCIP relies on individual donations.
 Your gift of any size is deeply appreciated.
-NCIP is part of Santa Clara University, which acts as NCIP’s fiscal sponsor (Santa Clara University’s Tax ID: 94-1156617).
+NCIP is part of Santa Clara University (Santa Clara University’s Tax ID: 94-1156617).
 Donations by check should be made payable to “Northern California Innocence Project” and mailed to NCIP’s office at the address below.
 To make an online donation, click here.

 500 El Camino Real